About This Newsletter

 Amélie Daoust-Boisvert

-Amélie has been an Assistant Professor at Concordia since 2019 and is responsible for developing the Solutions Journalism for Health Improvement field in the Journalism Department.
+Amélie is at Concordia since 2019 and is responsible for developing the Solutions Journalism for Health Improvement field in the Journalism Department.
 As climate change is the now main threat to public health, her research focuses on climate reporting and solutions journalism.
 She is inspired by the work of the Covering Climate Now coalition, which is pushing climate journalism in the direction needed for the future.
-Amélie believes that good climate/environmental journalism needs to treat climate change as the defining challenge of our time, with sufficient coverage and dedicated journalists making connections to climate change across the whole newsroom, not just in the science journalism pages.
+The associate professor believes that good climate/environmental journalism needs to treat climate change as the defining challenge of our time, with sufficient coverage and dedicated journalists making connections to climate change across the whole newsroom, not just in the science journalism pages.
 She is hopeful for the future of climate journalism as the field is growing again and gaining more traction across both traditional and alternative media.
-Amélie is a nature lover and is happiest outside whether she is running, swimming, or hiking.
+Amélie is a nature lover and is happiest outside whether she is running, skiing, hiking or camping.

 Brianna Losinger-Ross

+Brianna is the newsletter coordinator.
 Brianna’s love for writing, editing, and talking led her to Concordia’s Major in Journalism when she realized she could make a career out of asking questions.
+She is pursuing an MA in Digital Innovation in journalism and works as research assistant for the Institute for Research on Migration and Society.
 Inspired by the kind and hard-working people in her life, Brianna is hopeful about the future of climate journalism.
 She believes good climate and environmental journalism is about asking important questions and a commitment to accurate reporting that is backed by sound, not sensationalized, scientific data.
 Her self-care includes going to the gym or unwinding with a hot bath and a good book or TV show.

 Marieke Glorieux-Stryckman